lincc-frameworks-mask-incubator/gundam/README.md

 Gundam also employs special dictionaries (see [Munch](https://pypi.python.org/pypi/munch)) to pack multiple parameters or output fields at once.
-Such dictionaries have atribute-like access with dot notation.
+Such dictionaries have attribute-like access with dot notation.
 If you are used to ipython's dot+tab completion you will love this.

 A typical usage workflow consists of: